2019 New Applicants (2019-2020 Entering Cohort)

 The Clinical Psychology Program undertakes an extensive review of all applications and invites qualified individuals to campus for a day long interview.
 Interviews are an important part of the application process.
 Interviews are usually held in February and applicants are encouraged to make on-site visits if possible.

 An important criterion for admission is the potential fit between the research and clinical interests of the student and those of the core faculty teaching in the program.
-To facilitate this process, we strongly recommend that each applicant select up to two core faculty in the Clinical Psychology Program based on shared research and clinical interests, and describe in their application why they believe there may be a good fit.
 Upon entering the program, the faculty mentor works closely with each student to help plan course work, select practicum opportunities, and guide the student's research training.
+To facilitate this process, we strongly recommend that each applicant select one to two core faculty in the Clinical Psychology Program based on shared research and clinical interests, and describe in their application why they believe there may be a good fit.
 We recognize that a close fit between student and faculty interests is not always possible given the focus of the program and the number of core faculty.
-All faculty have experience working with students whose interests may not specifically align with theirs and in these instances the faculty strive to support students in developing a satisfactory program of learning.
+Thus, all faculty have experience working with students whose interests may not specifically align with theirs and in these instances the faculty strive to support students in developing an excellent program of learning.

 American Sign Language Skills

 American Sign Language (ASL) fluency is not a pre-requisite for application or admission to our Ph.D. program.
 All students however, are expected to demonstrate ASL fluency or a high degree of ASL proficiency as a part of their professional training (i.e., at least an ASLPI score of 2+ to register for the second year clinical practicum course and at least an ASLPI score of 3 to graduate from the program).
-Please note that an additional (e.g., sixth) year of study may be required for students who are acquiring their ASL knowledge and skills.
+Please note that an additional year (e.g., sixth) of study may be required for students who are acquiring their ASL skills and/or cultural awareness.
+This additional year supports students in the development of culturally competent practices prior to beginning their first on-campus clinical experience.
 Applicants accepted to the program who demonstrate developing ASL ability are strongly encouraged to expand their ASL skills during the spring or summer prior to entering the program.
 Courses in American Sign Language are offered on the Gallaudet University campus during the academic year and as summer intensive courses, and may be taken prior to the beginning of the first semester of study in the program.
-Additional routes to acquiring and improving ASL will be recommended or required, as needed, to assist students in achieving necessary levels of competence.
+Additional routes to improving ASL skills will be recommended or required, as needed, to assist students in achieving necessary levels of competence.